TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.23.md

 ---

-Ye were bought with a price; become not bondservants of men.
+You were bought with a price.
+Don't become bondservants of men.